 For those painting outdoors, canvas boards have always been a popular choice, taking up less room than stretched canvases and less easily damaged.
 Winsor & Newton canvas boards are made from substantial board and high quality cloth, making them superior in quality to coated sketching boards.
 Boards can also be cheaper to frame than canvases.

-No matter what you may have heard, it is perfectly possible to use paper for sketching in oil.
-Professionals like it for its texture and drag.
-However it is worth investing in good quality, heavy watercolour paper that has been thinly primed with an acrylic gesso primer.
+No matter what you may have heard, it is perfectly possible to use paper for oil painting.
+Winsor & Newton oil paper is formulated to withstand thick, layered paint applications and comes ready-to-use, not requiring any priming or preparation.
+Another alternative is using heavy watercolour paper that has been thinly primed with an acrylic gesso primer.

 Medium density fibreboard (MDF) and priming